UP | HOME

 • A rational person must figure out which advice is helpful and which advice is irrational.

-• Not all learning resources are created equally, so some of them WILL be better than others.
+• Not all learning resources are created equally, so some of them will be better than others.
 A rational person would strive to get the best one and learn from that one.

 • Some products sold on the market will be better than others (for your needs since value is subjective)